BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Bihiniwa smiled.

 "We have a plane waiting.
 We should leave tonight, law enforcement will find you.
-We found you easily with a drone after we saw you burn down the police station on the news, so it's only a matter of time before they find you as well."
+We easily found you, so it's only a matter of time before they find you as well."

 ### V. The Flight South